moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ## Register the application

+The Analytical Team manages app registration through user issues.
+We make sure apps follow MoJ approaches and policies, such as the organisation's hosting strategy.

 Raise an issue to 'Register an app' using the [Analytical Platform support form](https://github.com/ministryofjustice/data-platform-support/issues/new/choose).
 We will review your request and contact you if we need more information.